 Here at COAPE we aim to make a difference to the lives of all animals through education.
 We are working towards this goal with every new student who enrols with us to learn more about animal behaviour.

-In our intermediate courses, we encourage our students to get practical experience at a shelter*, where they learn to assess cats and dogs, help with basic behaviour problems and train the dogs in some obedience exercises.
+In our intermediate and advanced courses, we encourage our students to get practical experience at shelters*, where they learn to assess cats and dogs, help with basic behaviour problems and train the dogs in some obedience exercises.
 The benefit of this is that due to these positive interactions the animals are eminently more adoptable.
 If a student’s goal is to work in captive animal management, we encourage them to spend time at the facility of their choice to gain invaluable experience in management, nutrition, safety and species-specific behaviour.

 Rescue Organizations and Animal Shelters are welcome to contact us for more information on these courses to give to new and prospective owners.